-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$562,878.
-The costs of the District's activities were primarily funded by program revenues which are comprised primarily of assessments as was the case in the previous fiscal year.
-In total, expenses, including depreciation, increased from the prior fiscal year due mainly to an increase in canal maintenance and fuel costs.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$501,072.
+The costs of the District's activities were primarily funded by program revenues which are comprised primarily of assessments.
+In total, expenses, including depreciation, decreased from the prior fiscal year results from decrease in canal maintenance costs.